 We would never directly or indirectly force employees to work for us against their will, nor would we buy from or sell to any organization known to condone forced labor.

-Crown’s Modern Slavery Statement has been published on Crown’s website.
-This statement comports with national, state and local laws on the subject, including the UK Modern Slavery Act 2015.
-This statement sets out the steps taken by CROWN to ensure that modern slavery does not occur in our operations and supply chains.
+Crown’s Modern Slavery Statement has been published on our website.
+This statement aligns with the relevant legislation on the subject, including the UK Modern Slavery Act 2015.
+This statement sets out the steps taken by Crown to ensure that human trafficking and all forms of modern slavery do not occur in our operations and supply chains.

 Child Labor Shall Not Be Used

 We would never recruit child labor (as per ILO Labour standards), nor would we buy from or sell to any organization known to condone such practices.
-Young persons under 18 shall neither be employed at night, nor in hazardous conditions.
+Persons under 18 are never employed in our operations at night or in hazardous conditions.

-Through our Supplier Code of Conduct, Crown works in collaboration with subcontractors and suppliers to prevent and prohibit any hiring (instances) of child labor.
+Through our Supplier Code of Conduct, Crown works in collaboration with third-party contractors and suppliers to prevent and prohibit any use of child labor under the legal working age.

 Freedom of Association and the Right to Collective Bargaining Are Respected